sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

 - **User Settings (`~/.vscode/code.json`)**: Stored locally.
 Use this for personal commands to use across all your projects
 - **Workspace Settings (`.vscode/cody.json`)**: Stored in project’s repository.
 Use this to share commands with others working on the same codebase and for project-specific commands

+If you select **User Settings**, the new custom command will only be available to you.
+If you select **Workspace Settings** (as an enterprise user), the custom command will also be available to your teammates.

 See the [examples](#examples) and [configuration properties](#configuration-properties) below for more details on configuring custom commands.